Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 \subsubsection{Like \& Dislike}

 To deeply understand what features or aspects of \texttt{CARE} are more appreciated by peer counselors, we visualized their preference responses in Figure \ref{fig:like-dislike}.
 We find that more than half of the participants agree that \texttt{CARE} reminds them of counseling strategies (12/15), inspires them to better responses (10/15), and increases their confidence (8/15).
-While about half of the participants think \texttt{CARE} can disrupt the thought process during conversations, we believe that the seamlessness of the tool increases with greater familiarity and use.
+While about half of the participants think \texttt{CARE} can disrupt the thought process during conversations, as discussed in Section \ref{sec:interview-dislikes}, its seamlessness may increase as users become more familiar with it in the training environment.